gep13-talks/GitHubReleaseDemos/PITCHME.md

 +++

-Discus and review your code
+Discuss and review your code

 ![Discuss and review your code](assets/images/githubflow_4.png)